 November 4, 2016

 There are many reasons to purchase your own scuba diving equipment once you’ve attained your certification.
 For instance, now you have the freedom to dive nearly wherever you want, whenever you want.
 You get to dive on your schedule, spending less time at the dive shop waiting to rent equipment, or waiting for it to open.
+Continue reading to learn more about owning scuba tanks.

 It also means you have more time to explore underwater worlds before it’s too late.
 Some studies suggest that all shark species may become extinct within the next 10 to 15 years unless something is done about their current rate of destruction.
 Those who use outdoor recreational resources tend to be good stewards of the environment.
 So divers can play an important role in protecting our Florida wildlife, both on land and at sea.